ScottLogic/blog/_posts/2013-06-24-ux-scotland.md

 source: site
 oldlink: http://www.scottlogic.com/blog/2013/06/24/ux-scotland.html
 disqus-id: "/2013/06/24/ux-scotland.html"
+summary: Last week I spoke at and attended UX Scotland 2013, a new user experience design conference organised by Software Acumen.
+Over the course of 2 days, 31 sessions and roughly 130 delegates ensured that Our Dynamic Earth in Edinburgh was filled with ideas, discussion and enthusiasm.
+Overall, the conference was a definite success and I'm delighted to hear Software Acumen are already planning to repeat it next year.
 ---

 Last week I spoke at and attended [UX Scotland 2013](http://uxscotland.net/), a new user experience design conference